JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 - You can use the chat to send messages to other client (If they support it).
 - Use '/help' in the client to list all client commands.
 - It is not possible to construct a fabricator if the associated unit has not been researched as well on Erekir planet.

+## Version 0.2.1 chagelog
+### Changes
+- The research tree will now display every node of the tree.
+Node information that was obfuscated in the vanilla game when a node was locked has been made visible.
+This will make it easier to plan a route when you need to check a specific location.

+### Fix
+- The "/options" client command would not display the correct text for the "Local early logistics" and "Starter logistics" option.

 ## Version 0.2.0 changelog
 ### Changes